fvaleri/strimzi-debugging/sessions/001/README.md

 If this is a requirement, you can create a single-partition topic or use the same key for sending all related events, so that they always land in the same partition.
 Beware that increasing topic partitions may break ordering.

-The partition replication protocol is fundamental to Kafka.
+The partition replication protocol lies at the core of Kafka's functionality.
-By default, when a new batch of records arrives, it is firstly written into the Operating System's page cache, and only flushed to disk asynchronously.
-If the Kafka JVM crashes for whatever reason, recent messages are still in the page cache, and will be flushed by the Operating System.
+By default, upon the arrival of new record batches, they are initially inscribed into the operating system's page cache before asynchronous disk flushing.
-However, this doesn't protect from data loss when the machine crashes.
+While this mechanism preserves recent messages in the page cache in the event of a Kafka JVM crash, it doesn't safeguard against data loss during machine crashes.
-This is why enabling topic replication is important: having multiple replicas means data loss is only possible if multiple brokers can crash simultaneously.
+Hence, enabling topic replication is paramount, mitigating data loss by accommodating multiple broker crashes simultaneously.
-To further improve fault tolerance, a rack-aware Kafka cluster can be used to distribute topic replicas evenly across data centers in the same geographic region.
+Additionally, employing a rack-aware Kafka cluster facilitates even distribution of topic replicas across data centers within the same geographic region, further fortifying fault tolerance.

 <p align="center"><img src="images/replicas.png" height=450/></p>

-One of the partition replicas is elected as the leader that gets all messages from producers, while the others are followers and can be read by consumers.
+Within a Kafka cluster, one partition replica is designated as the leader, receiving all producer messages, while the remaining replicas function as followers accessible to consumers.
-If you set a topic replication factor of N, the system can tolerate N-1 broker failures.
+A topic replication factor of N ensures the system's resilience to N-1 broker failures.
-The last committed offset of a partition is called the high watermark (HW).
+The high watermark (HW) designates the last committed offset of a partition.

-When sending messages, a producer with `acks=all` configuration (now default) will not get a send acknowledgement until all `min.insync.replicas` (ISR) have replicated the message.
+When sending messages, a producer configured with acks=all (default) awaits send acknowledgment until all `min.insync.replicas` (minISR) have replicated the messages.
-At any time, the ISR only includes replicas that are up to date.
+The ISR exclusively includes up-to-date replicas at any given time.
-Multiple consumers with the same `group.id` form a consumer group and partitions are distributed among them using a partition assignor (that makes use of parallelism).
+Multiple consumers sharing the same `group.id` form a consumer group, with partitions distributed among them via a partition assignor, facilitating parallelism.
-Within a consumer group, a partition is assigned to exactly one consumer to not break ordering, but that consumer can handle multiple partitions.
+Within a consumer group, each partition is assigned to precisely one consumer to uphold ordering, albeit a consumer may handle multiple partitions.
-Each consumer periodically or manually commits its position (the next offsets to read) to an internal topic called `__consumer_offsets`.
+Periodically or manually, each consumer commits its position (the next offsets to read) to an internal topic named `__consumer_offsets`.

 <br/>